CS109A-2018-Elections/Elections_Project/ResultsAndConclusions.md

 We further analyze this model below.

 <p class="fig-caption" id="figure9">Figure 9.
 Predicted probabilities as a function of each predictor.
-The model predictions appear to be quite good except in very close election races.<p>
+The model predictions appear to be quite good except in very close election races.</p>

 ![predictions_predictors](assets/predictions_on_predictors.png)